+Email: mjames4@lakeheadu.ca

+Course Description

-POLI 2311 Criminal Law (Fall 2021) Mondays & Wednesdays 8:30-10 am Instructor: Dr. Catherine Mathie Email: cmathie@lakeheadu.ca Office Hours: Thursday 3:00 - 4:30 pm (via Zoom), or by appointment Course Description This course will provide an introduction to criminal law in Canada.
-We will study the theory, and constitutional, common law and statutory norms and principles that govern it.
-Through a study of texts including Canada's constitutional documents (including the Charter), Criminal Code, and especially Supreme Court cases, students will learn about the government's powers, purposes and procedures in criminal legislation and prosecution in the country as well as the legal and procedural rights that protect those facing prosecution.
-Classes over Zoom will involve elements of lecture as well as discussion so that you can most effectively engage with and analyse the examples, questions, difficulties and principles raised in the study of criminal law.
-Since this seminar will be offered over Zoom, some necessary adjustments may be made as we go along to the format of class sessions in order to make it possible for everyone to get the most out of it; I appreciate your flexibility.
-Course Requirements Required Texts:
+This course will provide an introduction to criminal law in Canada.
+We will study the theoretical, constitutional, common law, and statutory norms and principles that govern it.
+Through a study of texts including Canada's constitutional documents (with a focus on the Charter of Rights and Freedoms), the Canadian Criminal Code, and especially Supreme Court cases, students will learn about governments' powers, purposes, and procedures in criminal legislation and prosecution in the country as well as the legal and procedural rights that protect those facing prosecution.
+We will also investigate some contemporary criticisms regarding the adequacy of the criminal law system in Canada.